 Formally Speaking:

-“The greatest common divisor … of two positive integers a and b is the largest divisor common to a and b. ” <http://mathworld.wolfram.com/GreatestCommonDivisor.html>
+“The greatest common divisor … of two positive integers and is the largest divisor common to and . ” <http://mathworld.wolfram.com/GreatestCommonDivisor.html>

 There are different ways to obtain the greatest common divisor such as using prime factorizations, Euclid’s algorithm, and others <http://en.wikipedia.org/wiki/Greatest_common_divisor>.